MichaelRafferty/ConTroll/System-Documents-and-Coding-Standards/Report-Common-Processor.md

   * calc: type (sum,avg,min,max,count,unique) (see topCalc and bottomCalc in tabulator)
   * precision: integer (number of decimal points, only used if calc exists for the field, optional, default is 0) (see topCalcParameters and bottomCalcParameters in Tabulator)
-  * filter: header filter type (defaults to false), true, textarea, fullname, number (see headerFilter in Tabulator)
+  * filter: header filter type (defaults to false), true, textarea, fullName, number (see headerFilter in Tabulator)
     * true: use text input style
     * textarea: use a text area instead of text for the input style
     * fullname: use ConTroll's custom fullName filter that searches (and requires) the invisible fields first_name, middle_name and last_name